 - 3. A terminal block connection for generator start signals shall be provided at the permanent generator in an accessible location. - 4.
 Provide a pad-lockable load bank /mobile generator connection box at grade in an accessible, environment appropriate location for testing and emergency connection scenarios.
-The connection box shall have the following features: - Female Camlock connectors for all three phases, neutral and ground of the appropriate ampacity to achieve full load on the generator. - A push button with a shunt trip signal to the upstream generator panelboard breaker. - The remote end of the generator start signal shall be terminated at the permanent generator's start signal terminal block, on an unused terminal pair.
+The connection box shall have the following features: - a.
+Female Camlock connectors for all three phases, neutral and ground of the appropriate ampacity to achieve full load on the generator. - b.
+A push button with a shunt trip signal to the upstream generator panelboard breaker. - c.
+The remote end of the generator start signal shall be terminated at the permanent generator's start signal terminal block, on an unused terminal pair.
 This is to allow the start signal(s) to be moved to this unused terminal, in the event a mobile temporary generator is required.
-Wires terminated on the unused terminal shall be tagged with the following: 'Start Signal from Mobile Generator Connection Box'. - The local end terminals/connections for the generator start signal shall be labelled with a lamacoid of size C, stating: 'Generator Start Signal'.
+Wires terminated on the unused terminal shall be tagged with the following: 'Start Signal from Mobile Generator Connection Box'. - d.
+The local end terminals/connections for the generator start signal shall be labelled with a lamacoid of size C (refer to section 26 05 53.03 Identification for electrical systems and accessories), stating: 'Generator Start Signal'.

-26 32 13.13 Diesel Generator Set
+26 32 13.13 Diesel generator set